 Getting porcelain veneers is a big decision.
 You will change the entire appearance of your smile when you opt for veneers, a shift that most cosmetic dentistry patients anticipate and welcome.
 It is, of course, understandable to have concerns about the veneer procedure.
 Learn how veneers are applied, whether veneers ruin real teeth, and whether you're a good candidate for this kind of smile makeover from Dentistry for Life in Philadelphia.

-There are several types of veneers, and the kind you select will influence how the procedure affects your real teeth.
+There are several types of dental veneers, and the kind you select will influence how the procedure affects your real teeth.
 Three of the most common types of veneers available are porcelain veneers, composite veneers, and Lumineers, and they all have unique characteristics when it comes to composition and application.

 A long-established and sought-after cosmetic dentistry procedure, porcelain veneers require the removal of a slight amount of tooth enamel in order to make room for the porcelain shields.
 This reshaping allows the veneers to sit on your teeth properly and create that coveted perfect smile.
 A tooth-colored cement is used to meticulously secure each veneer to the front surface of each individual tooth, and a special curing light is used to permanently bond the veneers.
 This careful process ensures that veneers have longevity and stability.